Featured Product

 BESSON SAXHORN in F

-A VERY INTERESTING LITTLE “BESSON” SAXHORN whose
+A VERY INTERESTING LITTLE “BESSON” SAXHORN

 Dating perhaps from the mid-1920s, the horn seems to